tasket/wyng-backup/README.md

 Compare a local volume snapshot with the archive and report any differences.
 This is useful for diagnostics and can also be useful after a verification error has occurred.
-The `--remap` option will record any differences into the volume's current change map, resulting in those blocks being backed-up on the next `send`.
+The `--remap` option will record any differences into the volume's current change map, resulting in those blocks being scanned on the next `send`.